 The Rhode Island offers an unparalleled array of natural resources and critical infrastructure:

-The Commerce RI / Tourism is the official state agency responsible for promoting domestic and international tourism to Rhode Island.
+Commerce RI / Tourism is the official state agency responsible for promoting domestic and international tourism to Rhode Island.
 It conducts a comprehensive marketing and communications effort focused on expanding the state's $5.9 billion tourism industry.
 Annual research is aimed at measuring consumer expenditures and the direct and indirect impact on the state's economy.
-The Tourism Division produces the state's official tourism guides and interactive Web site, manages the Rhode Island Building at the Eastern States Exposition, and is a vital resource for hospitality developers.
+Commerce RI/Tourism produces the state's official tourism guides and interactive Web site, manages the Rhode Island Building at the Eastern States Exposition, and is a vital resource for hospitality developers.